DFE-Digital/get-to-an-answer/README.md

 # Get To An Answer

-AI Assistant here.
 This document provides a practical, granular guide to develop, run, test, and deploy the Checker solution.

 ## Overview